-Elon Musk recently made headlines by launching his Tesla Roadster away from Earth at a speed of 12,908 km/h, sending it firmly beyond Mars’ orbit.
+Elon Musk made headlines in 2018 by launching his Tesla Roadster away from Earth at a speed of 12,908 km/h, sending it firmly beyond Mars’ orbit.
 What could be more clearly wasteful?
 Except it isn’t.
 The technologically important part of the launch is that it demonstrates and tests the launch vehicle.
 The socially important part is that it reorganizes society by conferring status, which enables engineering feats across domains and fields.

 When examining the exceptional and the powerful, nearly everyone underestimates how reasonable their actions are.
 What some denounce as whimsy or waste is often a wise investment that solves real and difficult problems, sometimes in very prosocial ways.
 Perhaps we can find better ways to solve some of these problems, but these attacks are mere wishful thinking, resting on the assumption that some unstated alternative will naturally spring into existence.

 Status is one of the irreplaceable currencies whose necessary transfer is often denounced in this way.
 Michael Sauder et al. define status as the relative respect and patterns of deference accorded to people, groups and organizations by wider society.
 I think this is basically right.
 People cannot engage in any common projects without some commonly agreed-upon deference to people, groups or organizations, nor can they engage in common projects without someone or something holding, and yes, spending status.
 Status is a coordination mechanism, and this makes it valuable.

 If we come together to do great things, much status is required, whether vested in an institution or an individual.
 That someone will be holding status in this sense, personally or as a representative of an organization, then, is an unavoidable consequence of people coming together to do things.
 Perhaps one can argue for a dispersed distribution of status as the best way for us to organize such efforts, but the fact is that deference by some towards others on technical and resource distribution questions is still the central guiding factor.